Ezequiel-Menneck/Ezequiel-Menneck/README.md

 ### About me

-My name is Ezequiel Petry Menneck, I have a degree in Information Systems from @unisul and computer science on my own...
+My name is Ezequiel Petry Menneck, I have a degree in Information Systems from @unisul and i study computer science on my own...

 ***